CIRCUITSTATE/CSE_ModbusRTU/examples/ModbusRTU_Client_LED/README.md

 Filename: **ModbusRTU_Client_LED.ino**

 This example demonstrates the use of a Modbus RTU client to control an LED connected to a remote Modbus RTU server.
-The client generates periodic requests to the server to turn on and off the LED.
+The client generates periodic requests to the server to turn on and turn off the LED.
 The request consists of writing a coil located at address `0x0000` at the server.
 You can use the `ModbusRTU_Server_LED.ino` example to run the server.
 We are using hardware serial port for the RS-485 interface.
-This example is written for and tested with **DOIT-ESP32-DevKit-V1** board and **MAX485+CD4069** RS485 module with automatic data-direction control.
+This example is written for and tested with **DOIT-ESP32-DevKit-V1** board with multiple hardware serial ports and **MAX485+CD4069** RS485 module with automatic data-direction control.

 This library depends on the `CSE_ArduinoRS485` library.
 We need to create an `RS485Classs` port for communicating with the transceivers.
-In this example, a port object `RS485` is created for this, using `Serial2` as the serial interface.
+In this example, a serial port object `RS485` is created for this, using `Serial2` as the serial interface.
 You can change this to any compatible Arduino serial ports.
 If a hardware serial ports like `Serial2` is not available, you can create a `SoftwareSerial` port and pass it the same way.
+This can be done for boards like Arduino Uno, Nano and other AVR boards.
 We are using GPIOs `16` and `17` for the serial port and you can also change this if your board supports it (eg. ESP32).

 The following line does not define a DE or RE pins since we are using an RS485 module with auto data-direction control.
 But if your module needs these pins, add the GPIO pins here.